 What does it mean to be a modern war fighter?
 And a woman?
-As a young military officer I deployed to a remote, rural Afghan province and found myself in a personal fog of war.
+As a young military officer I deployed to a remote, rural province in Afghanistan and found myself in a personal fog of war.
 I wrote these three pieces during my deployment to share a slice of our mission.

 Bedazzaling Babagok: The first outside the wire mission is always the hardest—or is it?
 My first trek beyond the walls of our forward operating base in Zabul province brought me face-to-face with an unexpected mission.